paintmr/mint-store-react/README.md

 When the user is on the UserCentre page, she can click the home button on the top left to go back to the Home page and the logout button to log out.

-When the use clicks tabs like "All", "To be paid", "Completed", and "Refund", she can see differnt order list.
+When the use clicks tabs like "All", "Available", "Completed", and "Refund", she can see differnt order list.

 ### Delete Orders